 1. Customer pays the business

 The first step in payment processing is customer payment.
-They pay through the counter or check their e-carts out (if shopping online), they provide their card information to you (the merchant).
+They pay through the counter or check their e-carts out (if shopping online), and they provide their card information to you (the merchant).

 2. The information is encrypted into the system